johbenrivcar/setedious/README.md

  * If no set name is given, then the name defaults to **dataSet**.
 * If multiple SQL statements in a single request return rows with the **same** *setName* then all the rows returned from those SQL statements are concatenated in a single dataset.
 This is similar to a SQL *UNION* statement.
 * If different rows returned from a single SQL statement have different *setNames* then the rows will be separated into multiple dataSets with different names.
 This means you can allocate the value of the *setName* as part of a single SQL statement to separate the returned data into different dataSets.
+* The *setName* column is removed from the dataset before it is returned to the callback function.
+* Any field in the database that has a name ending with the string *_json* is parsed to a js object before being returned in the dataset, and the *_json* suffix is removed from the column name.

 ### connection options
-options supplied to the connect function as an object with this structure:
+options supplied to the *connect()* function must be an object with this structure - see below for meaning of each option:

     {
         connectionPoolLimit: 10